calobster/SSO-SCIA-370-001-FSU/README.md

 # How the SSO and passwords are kept secure.

-The password hash generator requires both the username and password to log in, unless it's a first-time login, in which case it prompts the user to create a password and stores the hash in a file.
+The password hash generator requires both the username and password to log in; for a first-time login, it prompts the user to create a password and stores the hash in a file.
+The SSO requires a username (admin or auditor) and their password to use.
+Both the SSO and pass_hash.sh should have execute-only permissions and require an entry in Visudo to remove password requirements.
+Doing this lets the SSO read and write to both the log file directory and the secure hash file directory without the auditor needing to know the root password.
+Setting pass_hash.sh to passwordless sudo allows the auditor to use it without needing to know the root password.
+The log files and secure hashes both have all permissions removed and require the root password to read and write to them.